itsSanalog/sanalog.net/sanastro/src/content/blog/code/styleguide.md

 # Typography

 The two keywords I used were *comfortable* and *consistent*.
 Fortunately, it's rather easy for me to achieve these two goals.
 Without reinventing the wheel, all I have to do is employ something that's tried and tested, as well as familiar to users.
 What better candidate is there than Helvetica?
-For monospace
+For monospace applications, I opted for <a href="https://github.com/tonsky/FiraCode" target= "_blank" class="extlink" >Fira Code</a>, a great typeface system with many ligature options and features.

+Spacing, hierarchy, alignment, and kerning were adjusted to feel as vanilla as possible, whatever that means.
+There is no real standard I followed, I mostly eyeballed everything

 # Navigation

 ## Logo

+I am a huge fan of logo-on-top-left-that-is-a-home-button's.
+It is an essential element that I will try to incorporate into every site or page I create.
+It reminds the user where they are on the Internet, and acts as a lighthouse to always go back home whenever they are lost or done with the content on the page they are on.
+The sanaBlog logo is an SVG element with two layers, so that it can respond to hover state and change its color.

+## Responsiveness

+Orange kawaii <3

+## Buttons

+Navigation buttons and links follow a single rule: be visible without the need to scroll down.
+The best example of this is the [home page](/blog), where collapsible elements are used so that permanent pages on the bottom are immediately visible to the user.
+The same principle was applied in the [reviews page](/blog/reviews).
+Hover effects on buttons include a background highlight on top of the ubiquitous text highlight, to emphasise the difference between a button and a link by defining the button's boundaries.

+The `code();`, `work`, and `talk..` buttons are action buttons that do not bring the user to a new page.
+This is in contrast to the buttons below, which link directly to their respective pages.
+The absence/presence of an underline differentiate the two types of buttons.

+Because reviews and the gallery page are likely to be frequently updated—and thus frequently visited—a copy resides in the top navigation bar as well.

+# Styling

+## Palette

+Usually, a cohesive and attractive color scheme takes a long time to perfect, especially if it has to be unique as well.
+For sanaBlog, I decided to forgo the entire process, and use a pre-existing color system.
+I incorporated <a href="https://github.com/kepano/flexoki" target= "_blank" class="extlink" >Flexoki</a>, a color scheme emulating ink on paper for an analog look that I've come to love.

+## Aesthetic

+There is no specific aesthetic genre I am in pursuit of with this site, though minimalism would be quite close.

 # Example CSS